 Use stuffed owls as party props — Attach pretty name cards to small plush owls and use them as place setters at your party table.
 These can serve double duty as huggable owl party favors at the end of your event.

-Add owl theme labels to your cups or water bottles — Make or buy some fun owl labels and attach them to water bottles to use at your table.
+Add owl theme labels to your cups or water bottles — Make or buy some fun owl bottle labels and attach them to water bottles to use at your table.

 Hang an owl pinata — Let a big, happy pinata welcome your guests to the party!